vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 }
 ```

 > **_TIP:_** [WebFluxObservationAutoConfiguration](https://github.com/spring-projects/spring-boot/blob/main/spring-boot-project/spring-boot-actuator-autoconfigure/src/main/java/org/springframework/boot/actuate/autoconfigure/observation/web/reactive/WebFluxObservationAutoConfiguration.java) is the autoconfiguration class for observation in WebFlux.
-It includes all of the `ObservationHandler` and `WebFilter`s needed to observe (draw traces and meters from) HTTP requests and responses.
+It includes all of the `ObservationHandler` and `WebFilter` instances needed to observe (draw traces and meters from) HTTP requests and responses.

-Now, with the basic shape of our main sample out of the way, we can gain some insights as to how observation gets injected into raw reactive streams.
-The next section will review necessary steps to gain full interoperability between reactor and micrometer.
+Now, with the basic shape of our primary sample out of the way, we can gain some insights as to how observation gets injected into raw reactive streams.
+The following section will review the necessary steps to achieve full interoperability between Reactor and Micrometer.

 ## Reactive stream observation

-Project reactor comes with [built-in support for micrometer](https://github.com/reactor/reactor-core/blob/main/docs/asciidoc/metrics.adoc) instrumentation including opt-in API dependencies that turn `no-op` instrumentation into ones that are fully implemented.
+Project reactor comes with [built-in support for Micrometer](https://github.com/reactor/reactor-core/blob/main/docs/asciidoc/metrics.adoc) instrumentation implementations.

-We will make use of the reactive `tap` operator to instrument the streams in this sample.
-The `tap` operator makes use of a stateful per-subscription [SignalListener](https://projectreactor.io/docs/core/3.5.0-M2/api/reactor/core/observability/SignalListener.html) to manage the state of the observation in progress.
+We will use the reactive `tap` operator to instrument the streams in this sample.
+The `tap` operator uses a stateful per-subscription [SignalListener](https://projectreactor.io/docs/core/3.5.0-M2/api/reactor/core/observability/SignalListener.html) to manage the state of the `Observation` in progress.

 To get a micrometer signal listener, import the [reactor-core-micrometer](https://github.com/reactor/reactor-core/tree/main/reactor-core-micrometer) dependency.
-This API provides all of the necessary components that supply Observation and Meter metrics gathering in Reactive streams.
-Note, that this API also relies on [context-propagation](https://micrometer.io/docs/contextPropagation) to populate thread locals around the opening of Observations/Meters upon stream subscription.
+Note that this API also relies on [context-propagation](https://micrometer.io/docs/contextPropagation) to propagate observability information along the lifetime of the reactive stream.

-Here are the additions we will add to pom.xml to enable micrometer reactive stream APIs:
+Here are the additions we will add to `pom.xml` to enable Micrometer Reactive Stream APIs:

 ```xml
 		<!-- Micrometer API -->